Nikhil9786/Implemetation-of-VGG16-ResNet18-InceptionV2-on-Cifar100/README.md

 **Introduction**

-<dt>justify</dt>
-<dd>Aim of the project is to implement convolution neural network, VGG16, ResNet18 and Inception V2 architecture using
-two optimizers, Adam and SGD.
-Also, to understand the architectures properly, architectures are implemented in three parts, firstly with no regularization, second, with Batch Normalization and lastly with Dropouts regularization.</dd>
+Aim of the project is to implement convolution neural network, VGG16, ResNet18 and Inception V2 architecture using two optimizers, Adam and SGD.
+Also, to understand the architectures properly, architectures are implemented in three parts, firstly with no regularization, second, with Batch Normalization and lastly with Dropouts regularization.

 **Data-set and Pre-Processing**

-<dt>justify</dt>
-<dd>CIFAR-100 dataset is used to implement all the architectures.
-The data-set has 100 classes containing 500 training
-images and 100 testing images, totalling to 60,000 images.
+CIFAR-100 dataset is used to implement all the architectures.
+The data-set has 100 classes containing 500 training images and 100 testing images, totalling to 60,000 images.
 Each class is a part of one of the 20 super classes.Each image comes with a fine label, the class to which it belongs, and a coarse label, the super class to which it belongs.
 Pre-Processing: Size of each image in the data-set is (32,32.3).
 To use it in the architectures I re-scaled the images by 255.0 and then converted them in to categorical data by one hot encoding.
 One- hot encoding is a representation of categorical variables as binary vectors.
 This method makes the deep learning model easier and faster to train.
-Also, it gives better outputs than the other method like integer encoding.</dd>
+Also, it gives better outputs than the other method like integer encoding.

 **VGG16**

-<dt>justify</dt>
-<dd>VGG 16 was proposed by Karen Simonyan and Andrew Zisserman of the Visual Geometry Group Lab of Oxford
-University in 2014 in the paper “Very Deep Convolutional networks for large- scale image recognition”.
+VGG 16 was proposed by Karen Simonyan and Andrew Zisserman of the Visual Geometry Group Lab of Oxford University in 2014 in the paper “Very Deep Convolutional networks for large- scale image recognition”.
 Original architecture of the model is as follows: The input to the model is the image of dimension (224,224,3).The first two layers have 64 channels of (3,3) filter size and same padding.
 Then after a max pool layer of stride (2, 2), two layers